openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A tool in edX Studio that loads a new course into your existing course.
 When you use the Import tool, Studio replaces all of your existing course content with the content from the imported course.

-  See :ref:`Import a Course` for more information.
+  For more information, see :ref:`Import a Course`.